stanford-mse-125-2025/mse-125-2025-website/assignment4.md

 Provide justification as to why you think the relationship is causal.
 Give one example of when two random variables are correlated but not causally related.
-Clearly justify why there is a correlation, and show that the relationship is not causal by indentifying a confounder.
+Clearly justify why there is a correlation, and show that the relationship is not causal by identifying a confounder.

 ## Problem 2